bezmoradi/tutorials/go/error-handling.md

 }
 ```

 The `recover` function is built-in into Go that regains the control of a panicking goroutine which is only useful inside deferred functions.
 In that case, calling `recover` will capture the value given to the `panic` function and resume the normal execution.
-In Go, `panic` and `recover` are used to manage unexpected situations in your code, especially during runtime errors.
+In Go, `panic` and `recover` are used to manage unexpected situations in your code, especially during runtime errors:

 ```go
 package main